 Call to Schedule an Appointment with an Attorney

 If you have been injured on the job in Florida you need to protect your rights immediately.
 Seek medical treatment from the doctor selected by your employer and then call an experienced workers’ compensation attorney.
-Call the office of Scott J. Sternberg & Associates, P.A. at (561) 687-5660 to schedule a consultation about your case today.
+Call the office of Sternberg / Forsythe, P.A. at (561) 687-5660 to schedule a consultation about your case today.